Skip to content

 Returns:

-• dict[Type, set[str]]
+• dict[type, set[str]]

-dict[Type, list[str]]: The characteristic attributes of the entry types.
+The characteristic attributes of the entry types.

-Source code in rendercv/data/models/curriculum_vitae.py
+Source code in src/rendercv/data/models/curriculum_vitae.py

 def get_characteristic_entry_attributes(

-entry_types: list[Type],
+entry_types: tuple[type],

-) -> dict[Type, set[str]]:
+) -> dict[type, set[str]]:

 """Get the characteristic attributes of the entry types.